vcernea/galactic-scraper/README.md

 The server will always answer with a JSON.

 ## Personal notes
-Initially, I created a basic PHP app for scraping, but i soon realized the content on the test website is dynamically generated.
+Initially, I created a basic PHP app for scraping, but I soon realized the content on the test website is dynamically generated.
 I decided to go with nodejs, because of the `puppeteer`.

-After setting an `express` server, I created scraper.js, that contains the basic functions needed for scrapping.
+After setting up an `express` server, I created scraper.js, which contains the basic functions needed for scrapping.

-My first thought about sentiment analysis was to find 2 dictionaries with positive and negative words, then to find which of them are used the most.
+My first thought about sentiment analysis was to find two dictionaries with positive and negative words, then find which of them are used the most.
 However, I accidentally ran into `sentiment` package and realized I don't have to reinvent the wheel.

 The word counter is supposed to work on anything but `.classes`, because they might also change.
-Giving this criteria, I decided to rely on the html structure, based on the fact that every post has an image, a title, a subtitle and the content area.
-The cons of this solution is that it works (obviously) only on the posts from the test website.
+Given these criteria, I decided to rely on the html structure, based on the fact that every post has an image, a title, a subtitle and the content area.
+The con of this solution is that it works (obviously) only on the posts from the test website.

 I have never worked with vue.js before, thank you for the challenge.